mwrnd/innova2_flex_xcku15p_notes/Troubleshooting/README.md

 ![DDR4 Memory ICs](img/DDR4_ICs.png)

-The Xilinx DDR4 Interface only allows 8, 16, 32, 64, and 72 bit (64-bit with ECC) wide DDR4 interfaces.
+The Xilinx DDR4 IP only allows 8, 16, 32, 64, and 72 bit (64-bit with ECC) wide DDR4 interfaces.
 Therefore you can have 1GB, 2GB, 4GB, 8GB, or 8GB with ECC of memory space.
 Bank 66 is the main Address/Control/Byte-Lane-0 bank while Bank 67 is for Byte Lanes 3, 4, 5, and 6.
 Bank 68 is for Byte Lanes 1, 2, 7, and 8.

 ![DDR4 Banks](img/DDR4_Full_72Bit_Byte-Lanes.png)